-3a.
+10a.
 If the system database fails to retrieve the customer purchased flights information.

-1. System retrieves the customer purchased flights information that is stored on the customer device
+1. System retrieves a copy of the customer purchased flights information that is stored on the customer device

-2. System shows the customer his purchased flights

-3b. if the system fails to retrieve the customer flight information form the customer device
+1a. if the system fails to retrieve the customer flight information form the customer device